Chapter 1 - Standard Infection Control Precautions (SICPs)

 1.3 Respiratory and Cough Hygiene

-- Dispose of all used tissues promptly into a waste bin.
+- Dispose of used tissues and face masks promptly into a waste bin.

 - Wash hands with non-antimicrobial liquid soap and warm water after coughing, sneezing, using tissues, or after contact with respiratory secretions or objects contaminated by these secretions.

-- Hand wipes should not be used by staff in the hospital or care home setting for hand hygiene unless there is no running water available.
-Staff may use hand wipes followed by ABHR and should wash their hands at the first available opportunity.
+- Where there is no running water available or hand hygiene facilities are lacking, staff may use hand wipes followed by ABHR and should wash their hands at the first available opportunity.

 - Keep contaminated hands away from the eyes nose and mouth.

-Staff should promote respiratory and cough hygiene helping those (e.g. elderly, children) who need assistance with this e.g. providing patients with tissues, plastic bags for used tissues and hand hygiene facilities as necessary.
+Staff should promote respiratory and cough hygiene helping those who need assistance with this, for example elderly and children, providing patients with tissues, plastic bags for used tissues and hand hygiene facilities as necessary.

 Further information can be found in the cough etiquette/respiratory hygiene literature review.